k4ukichu/Lab-3/README.md

  with table of color code

  ## Toggle on and off
- there are wo layers of map one just the openstreet map and other designed using mapbox. the toggle allows to move to and from from each map layer
+ there are wo layers of map one just the openstreet map and other designed using mapbox. the toggle allows to move to and fro from each map layer

  ## Color code table with description
  On the Map Page there is a table describing about the different color codes used for different incidents and describtions